{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

-Every once in a while, some marketing prognosticator predicts that email marketing is on the decline, nearing the ninth inning, no longer effective.
+Occasionally, some marketing prognosticator predicts that email marketing is on the decline, nearing the ninth inning, and no longer effective.
 My response: not even close.
 Why?

 86% of business professionals prefer email over other ways to communicate.
 59% of B2B marketers rank email marketing as their most effective revenue generation channel.
 And for every $1 invested in email marketing, $44 in new revenue is generated.

-But just because you send and receive email doesn’t mean you’re ready to plan, manage, and optimize an email marketing campaign.
+But just because you send and receive emails doesn’t mean you’re ready to plan, manage, and optimize an email marketing campaign.

 With that in mind, what are some of the most important email marketing best practices for colocation data centers (and companies that sell to data centers)?

-Most marketing generalists misuse email marketing as a traffic generation and lead generation tool.
+Most marketing generalists misuse email marketing as a traffic and lead-generation tool.
 Big mistake.
 However, email marketing is best used for nurturing existing leads, sales cycle acceleration, and customer retention.

-Many marketing generalists mistakenly believe that it's OK to import their LinkedIn contacts into their email service provider (ESP) or marketing automation (MA) provider account.
-Not only is this a terms of service (TOS) violation nearly 100% of the time, it potentially exposes the sender to legal liability (not legal advice! check with your lawyer for specifics), and almost certainly harms your email sender reputation.
+Many marketing generalists mistakenly believe importing their LinkedIn contacts into their email service provider (ESP) or marketing automation (MA) provider account is OK.
+Not only is this a terms of service (TOS) violation nearly 100% of the time, but it potentially exposes the sender to legal liability (not legal advice!
+Check with your lawyer for specifics) and almost certainly harms the email sender's reputation.

-Many also make the exact same mistake when obtaining a list of trade show attendees as part of their sponsorship or booth rental.
-There's a world of difference between sending an occasional, heavily-personalized one-off email vs. subscribing someone to a newsletter or nurturing sequence without permission.
+Many also make the same mistake when obtaining a list of trade show attendees as part of their sponsorship or booth rental.
+There's a world of difference between sending an occasional, heavily personalized one-off email vs. subscribing someone to a newsletter or nurturing sequence without permission.

-What to Look For In an Email Service Provider
+What Data Center Marketers Should Look For In an Email Service Provider

 For effective email marketing, data center providers and companies that sell to data center providers will almost certainly need to subscribe to an email service provider.

-When evaluating the dozens of different email service provider options, consider looking at how each stacks up with regard to:
+When evaluating the dozens of different email service provider options, consider looking at how each stacks up concerning:

 • Tech support